echeeUW/SongDataProvider/README.md

     val id: String,
     val title: String,
     val artist: String,
-    val durationMillis: Long
+    val durationMillis: Long,
+    val smallImageID: Int,
+    val largeImageID: Int
 ): Parcelable
 ```

+`smallImageID` and `largeImageID` are drawable resource ID's.
+Use ImageView.setImageResource() to set drawable as imageView's source.

-_Note: this `Song` is Parcelable meaning it can be passed through Intents_
+_Note: This class `Song` is Parcelable meaning it can be passed through Intents_

 ### SongDataProvider.getAllSongs()